 Even minor leaks can waste gallons of water, leading to higher costs.

-Take a moment to check for any unusual wet spots in your yard or along your foundation; these can be telltale signs of a problem with your sewer system.
+Take a moment to check for any unusual wet spots in your yard or along your foundation.
+These can be telltale signs of a problem with your sewer system.
 Additionally, if you’re using the same amount of water but your bills continue to rise, it’s time to investigate further.

-Ignoring these signs can lead to more significant issues down the line, such as property damage or costly repairs, especially in regions with aging infrastructure.
+Ignoring these signs can lead to more significant issues down the line, such as property damage or costly repairs, especially in regions with aging Minnesota infrastructure.

-Don’t wait—call a local professional to assess your sewer line and ensure that your plumbing system is functioning optimally.
+Don’t wait.
+Call a local professional to assess your sewer line and ensure that your plumbing system is functioning optimally.

 Conclusion